jimbon25/WIFI-TOOLKIT/README.md

 The compiled `wifiToolkit` executable is provided for convenience.
 If you wish to access the raw, uncompiled source code (Python files), it is available upon supporting the project.

 Please consider supporting the development via the "Buy Me a Coffee" link above.
 After your contribution, you can contact us at `jimbonluis90@gmail.com` to request access to the source code.

+## Credits

+This project integrates and utilizes the core functionality of [Evil Limiter](https://github.com/bitbrute/evillimiter), a powerful tool for monitoring, analyzing, and limiting bandwidth of devices on a local network.
+We extend our gratitude to the original author, bitbrute, for their excellent work.

 ## License
 This project is licensed under the MIT License.